jefflehman101/pdsnd_github/README.md

 Udacity Git Project

 ### Description
 This project is about fulfilling the git udacity project.
-Looks like it's analyzing bike sharing data
+It analyzes bike sharing data and outputing summary infortion when requested by the user

 ### Files used
 bikeshare_2.py, chicago.csv, new_york_city.csv, washington.csv